These policies relate specifically to the Division of Student Life. In some cases, links to more complete university policies are provided as well.

 Distressed Faculty and Staff

-The Distressed Staff and Faculty Response Team is designed to assist staff or faculty who appear to be a threat to themselves or others, or are distressing to other members of the campus community.
-The response team offers training, individual counseling through the Employee Assistance Program, and other helpful resources.
-If you encounter a staff or faculty member who appears to be in distress, contact 865-946-CARE (2273).
+The 946-CARE referral line is designed to assist distressed faculty or staff who appear to be a threat to themselves or others or are distressing to other members of the campus community.
+The CARE line offers support through the Employee Assistance Program as well as other resources.
+If you encounter an employee who appears to be in distress, contact 865-946-CARE (2273).
+During work hours (Monday through Friday, 8 a.m.–5 p.m.), 946-CARE is answered by trained professional Human Resources staff.
+After hours and on weekends and holidays, it is answered by the UT Police Department.
+The 946-CARE Response Team provides case management and threat assessment as needed.

 Drug-Free Campus & Workplace

 University policy prohibits the unlawful use, manufacture, possession, distribution, or dispensing of drugs (“controlled substances” as defined in the Controlled Substances Act, 21 U.S.C.
 812) and alcohol on university property or during university activities.
-See the full policy.
+See the full Policy HR0720.

 All students are provided with a university e-mail account.
 The University of Tennessee uses the university-supplied e-mail account as an official means of communication with all students.
-Official communication can include, but is not limited to, information and notices about financial obligations, course schedules, cancelled courses, and financial aid.
+Official communication can include, but is not limited to, information and notices about financial obligations, student conduct, course schedules, canceled courses, and financial aid.
 Students are responsible for activating, maintaining, and checking their university-supplied account and for all official university communication sent to that account.
-For more information about student e-mail accounts and responsibilities, go to oit.utk.edu.
-To set up your UT e-mail account, visit email.utk.ed.
+For more information about student e-mail accounts and responsibilities, and to set up your UT e-mail account, visit oit.utk.edu/email/.

-When, in the judgment of the Student Life Council of the University of Tennessee, conditions are such that it is impractical for the student disciplinary boards to function, the vice Chancellor for student life may suspend these procedural regulations and appoint an ad hoc committee to hear disciplinary matters.
-Any such ad hoc committee shall follow procedures that will insure the protection of the rights of the students involved, as stated herein.
-Any decisions by the ad hoc committee may be appealed to the Student Life Council.
+When, in the judgment of the University’s Chancellor, conditions are such that it is impractical for the Student Conduct Board to function, the Vice Chancellor for Student Life may suspend these procedural regulations and appoint an ad hoc committee to hear a conduct matter.
+Any such ad hoc committee shall follow procedures that will ensure that the Respondent is provided with due process.
+Additional information is outlined in Section XII of the Student Code of Conduct.

 Because free inquiry and free expression are indispensable to the attainment of the goals of a university, the University of Tennessee encourages students to develop the capacity for critical judgment and to engage in an independent search for truth.
 The institution supports the rights of students and other members of the University of Tennessee community to express freely their views for or against actions and opinions with which they agree or disagree.

-- Student gatherings may be conducted in areas which are generally available to the public, provided such gatherings:
+- Student gatherings may be conducted in areas that are generally available to the public, provided such gatherings:

 A. Are conducted in an orderly and peaceful manner.